Ancestral origins of environmental (in)attention: Introduction

-Our main result is that attention to environmental issues is U-shaped in the average variability experienced by ancestors.
-Consistently with anthropological evidence, descendants of populations that faced highly volatile or stable climate attach more value to environmental issues, whereas intermediate variability levels lead to lower attention.
-This result is robust to alternative specifications for the measure of variability, inclusion of higher moments of the temperature distribution, and the choice of sample from WVS.
-Using environment-related folklore as an outcome variable provides supporting evidence that this effect is mediated by cultural transmission.
-Interpreting folklore as a cumulative stock of knowledge and collective memory suggests that higher attention paid to environmental issues by successive generations should be reflected in a higher presence of environmental themes in a group’s folklore.
-Therefore, the effect of ancestral climate variability on folklore should exhibit the same U-shape.
-This is indeed what we find.
+Our main empirical result is that the perceived value of attention to environmental issues is U-shaped in the average intensity of anomalies experienced by ancestors.
+Descendants of populations that faced highly volatile or stable climate attach more value to environmental issues, whereas intermediate variability levels lead to lower perceived value.
+This is consistent with anthropological evidence: stable conditions reward behavior adapted to normal conditions through repeated realized gains, while frequent or intense deviations reward behavior adapted to extreme events by avoiding large realized losses.
+In moderately variable settings, however, neither force may be as strong, i.e. normal conditions are not stable enough for adaptation to typical conditions to be repeatedly rewarded, while extreme events are not frequent or intense enough for protective behavior to be strongly selected.
+The U-shape pattern is robust to alternative specifications for the measure of climatic anomalies, inclusion of higher moments of the temperature distribution, different inputs used to construct pro-environment indices and the choice of sample from Integrated Value Surveys.